leviathan747/resume/src/resume.md

 #### Technical

 - **C:** Strong background in writing system level and embedded applications in
   C. Implemented a specialized FTP server for Qualcomm modems.
 Exerience working with C++.
-Experience writing embedded applications for Raspberry Pi, Arduino, LEGO Ev3 and others.
+Experience writing embedded applications for Raspberry Pi, Arduino, LEGO EV3 and others.
+- **Build tools:** Experience with Maven, Make, and Ant.
+Some experience with CMake.
 - **Compilers:** Comprehensive experience in compilers and programming language design.
 Built a model compiler to generate Java from xtUML models.
 - **Operating systems:** Experience with several different operating systems